Agudath Israel of America: Structure

 Agudah's policies and leadership are directed by its Moetzes Gedolei HaTorah (Council of Torah Sages), composed primarily of rosh yeshivas (the chief spiritual and scholarly authority in a yeshiva) and Hasidic rebbes (who head Hasidic dynasties and organizations).
 The Moetzes sets all major policies and guides the organization according to its precepts of Da'as torah (דעת תורה), generally translated as Torah knowledge/direction.
-Rabbi Yaakov Perlow (recently deceased), who was the Novominsker Rebbe and a member of the Moetzes, was appointed as the Rosh Agudat Yisrael ("Head of Agudath Israel").
+Rabbi Yaakov Perlow (deceased), who was the Novominsker Rebbe and a member of the Moetzes, was appointed as the Rosh Agudat Yisrael ("Head of Agudath Israel").

-The executive staff includes Rabbi Yitzchok Ehrman as COO, Rabbi Chaim Dovid Zwiebel as the Executive Vice President, Rabbi Labish Becker as the Executive Director, and Rabbi A.D.
-Motzen as the National Director for State Relations.
+The executive staff includes Rabbi Yitzchok Ehrman as COO, Rabbi Chaim Dovid Zwiebel as the Executive Vice President, Rabbi Labish Becker as the Executive Director, Rabbi Naftali Miller as CDO, Rabbi Moshe Danzger as CFO, Rabbi A.D.
+Motzen as the National Director for State Relations, and Rabbi Abba Cohen as Vice President for Government Affairs.

 There are close to one hundred Agudah-affiliated synagogues across the United States and Canada.

 Positions

 The Agudah takes positions on many political, religious, and social issues, primarily guided by its Moetzes Gedolei HaTorah.
 It uses these stances to advise its members, advocate for its constituency in the halls of government, and file amicus briefs on behalf of the Haredi Orthodox Jewish community in the United States.